joaodath/projetocarmen/README.md

 [https://www.youtube.com/playlist?list=PLUarXxb_U_N3oGSQFFyBpzcVnIGzdu_fQ](https://www.youtube.com/playlist?list=PLUarXxb_U_N3oGSQFFyBpzcVnIGzdu_fQ)

 ## Install
-Out-of-the-box, you'll need to install Python and then clone this repository or click the blue shield at the top that says 'Open in Visual Studio Code' if you have VSCode installed.
+Out-of-the-box, you'll need to install Python and Pygame and then clone this repository or click the blue shield at the top that says 'Open in Visual Studio Code' if you have VSCode installed.

-### Installing Python
+### Installing Python and Pygame
-This project was created using Python v3.9.5 as programming language.
+This project was created using Python v3.9.5 as programming language and Pygame as a gamming library for Python.
 You may use down to Python v3.6 but we strongly recommend a newer version.
 Python v3.5 or below is not supported since we use the `f-string` String Formatting Syntax available only on Python v3.6 and newer.